Tuananh224z/Xulyanh/README.roboflow.txt

 To find over 100k other datasets and pre-trained models, visit https://universe.roboflow.com

-The dataset includes 24 images.
+The dataset includes 1485 images.
-Objects are annotated in YOLOv12 format.
+Objects are annotated in YOLOv11 format.

 The following pre-processing was applied to each image:
-* Auto-orientation of pixel data (with EXIF-orientation stripping)

 No image augmentation techniques were applied.